 This article explains everything you need to know about imitation crab.

-Imitation crab is made from surimi — fish flesh that has been deboned, washed to remove fat and unwanted bits, then minced into a paste.
-This paste is blended with other ingredients before being heated and pressed into shapes that mimic crab meat (1, 2, 3, 4).
+Imitation crab is made from surimi, which is fish flesh that has been deboned, washed to remove fat and unwanted bits, then minced into a paste.
+This paste is blended with other ingredients before being heated and pressed into shapes that mimic crab meat (

-Packages of crab-like products may be labeled “imitation crab,” “crab-flavored seafood” or “surimi seafood” but must follow government labeling rules.
-In Japan, surimi-based seafood is often called kamaboko (5).
+Packages of crab-like products may be labeled “imitation crab” or “fish protein blending with crab,” but must follow government labeling rules.
+In Japan, surimi-based seafood is often called kamaboko.

 On restaurant menus, imitation crab may be spelled “krab” to indicate that it’s fake.

-Summary Imitation crab is made from surimi, which is minced fish flesh — often pollock — that has been deboned and washed, then combined with other ingredients, heated and formed into crab-like cuts.
+Imitation crab is made from surimi, which is minced fish flesh — often pollock — that has been deboned and washed, then combined with other ingredients, heated, and formed into crab-like cuts.